bombasticSlacks/Aspirant/Game/Resources.md

 ### Bits
 After killing a creature you can, unless it’s been annihilated, usually harvest some of what are called bits.
 Bits are a generalization of organs, glands, bones, and other valuables.
 Your character would intuitively know what parts of a creature are valuable even if you don’t yet, so monster harvests can just be logged as “wolf bits”, “golem bits”, “vampire bits”.
 Later, if you require the “heart of a golem” you could use a golem bit.
 This might end up causing oddities like a golem giving two bits and both being used as hearts; however, this should be hand waved away as splitting the heart or just not thinking about it too hard.

+### Flora
+The world is full of powerful and magical materials for characters to scavenge.
+Some even grow in the ground.
+When you collect flora make note of the [Region](Telling-The-Story#Regions) it was collected in as some flora from locations have special properties [Reagent-Uses](Reagent-Uses).

 ### Reagents Bag
 A character who does a lot of ritual magic, [Crafting](Crafting), or [Science](Science) might get exhausted trying to maintain a large collection of bits.
 For such a character, they should get a [Reagent Bag](Example-Gear#Reagent%20Bag).